bakera1/CreditDefaultSwapPricer/README.md

 ## Getting Started on Windows

-The repo includes a make.bat file that is intended for Windows support.
-You will first need to ensure that you have at least first two in this list installed.
+This repo includes a make.bat file intended to build the project on most Windows platforms.
+The make.bat file requires that you first download and install the first two items in the list below.
+You might already have Python27 installed, the make.bat file assumes this is installed in the normal C:\Python27\ location as well as a POSIX compliant compiler, MinGW.
+Microsoft Visual C++ compile cl.exe was tested but comes with a large number of language differences and windows specific issues.
+MinGW offers a cleaner migration path from Linux to the Windows platform.

 + [Python Installer](https://www.python.org/downloads/release/python-2713/)
 + [MinGW Installer](https://vorboss.dl.sourceforge.net/project/mingw-w64/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe)